Cyandied/StatTests-for-PnP-system/README.md

 |W3 H0:|0.0%|3.0%|24.0%|
 |W3 H1:|0.0%|2.0%|13.0%|
 ### Checking consistancy of dice rolls on small sample sizes
-The d20 was more consistant 2224.0 out of 5000 times of 20 rolls.
+The d20 was more consistant 2224.0 out of 5000 times of 20 rolls.<br>
-The d20 was more consistant 44% if the time.
+The d20 was more consistant 44% if the time.<br>
-The d20's average consistancy: 75%, the 3d6: 74%
+The d20's average consistancy: 75%, the 3d6: 74%<br><br>

-The d20 was more consistant 3149.0 out of 5000 times of 2000 rolls.
+The d20 was more consistant 3149.0 out of 5000 times of 2000 rolls.<br>
-The d20 was more consistant 63% if the time.
+The d20 was more consistant 63% if the time.<br>
-The d20's average consistancy: 75%, the 3d6: 74%
+The d20's average consistancy: 75%, the 3d6: 74%<br>